scds/machine-learning-with-r/lessons/logistic-regression.md

 ---
 layout: default
-title: Lesson 4 - Lesson Name
+title: Logistic Regression
-nav_order: 4
+nav_order: 2
 parent: Lessons
 ---

 {: .no_toc}
-# Lesson 4 - Lesson Name
+# Lesson 2 - Lesson Name

 A small description about the lesson.